Medomsley Detention Centre: Context

 Built in 1960 on what was once a Victorian orphanage, Medomsley Detention Centre was operated by the Home Office.
 It opened in February 1961 and closed in the late 1980s.
-It could accomodate up to 130 detainees though usually held around 70.
+It could accommodate up to 130 detainees though usually held around 70.
 These were mostly from northern England with some from Scotland.
 Inmates were males aged 17 to 21, and were typically there for their first offence and for a minor crime, the penalty for which would later be a non-custodial community sentence.
 Detention typically lasted six to eight weeks.

 Medomsley was one of several prisons intended to separate youths from older criminals.
 Former inmates have since reported sexual, physical and emotional abuse, leading to addiction and suicide.

 The site reopened as the private Hassockfield Secure Training Centre from 1999 to 2015.
 In June 2019, plans were proposed to redevelop the site for housing.

 "Short, sharp shock" policy

-The policy involved incarcerating boys convicted of minor misdemeanors in what have since been described as "sadistic, brutal concentration camps", where inmates were routinely humiliated and violently and sexually assaulted.
+The policy involved incarcerating boys convicted of minor misdemeanors in what have since been described as "sadistic, brutal concentration camps", where inmates were routinely humiliated and violently sexually assaulted.
 Inmates were routinely physically attacked for not saying "sir" when addressing a guard and were often forced to stand naked, visible to guards, for long periods of time.
 Margaret Thatcher's government argued the policy would deter further crime.

 David Greenwood, a representative of child abuse victims in detention centres, said detainees only became law-abiding in a minority of cases he was aware of and "the majority have their lives sent down the other path with this kind of treatment, especially with sexual abuse as well."
 In 2014, North West Durham's MP, Pat Glass, criticised the phrase "short, sharp shock" because it created "a culture in which a group of people is seen as less than the rest", which is when "things start to go wrong".
 She said the abuse at Medomsley "cannot have been happening in isolation" and was part of a wider culture of abuse.
 Detective Adrian Green who led Operation Seabrook said Margaret Thatcher's severe "short, sharp shock" policy for punishing young offenders may have been used as a cover for abuse by Medomsley officers.

 One bereaved relative, whose brother Mark turned to heroin and died of an overdose after being incarcerated for a crime he had not committed, in one such centre in Kent, where inmates "were always beaten up", said abusive prison guards "had the impression this was authorised by Maggie Thatcher, as if they were on direct orders from the Prime Minister to carry out this abuse".
 Mark was "punished" for trying to appeal even after the real guilty person confessed.
 He was forced to stand naked for more than 24 hours while others, including staff, walked past.
 He is believed to have been sexually abused.